bogomirov/keyboard-shortcuts/README.md

   * It is practically impossible to fit all shortcuts of all applications on the limited space of a single desktop background.
 To circumvent this limitation, each of the images provided here refers to a single application environment, and you can switch between them when needed.

   * Use your precious time more efficiently.
 No need to sift through manuals or search the Internet to find how to invoke a specific function.
 You already have the information you need in front of your eyes, all the time.
-Just move away the window obstructing the relevant part of your desktop background, or press a single keystroke to minimize them all (Win+D on Windows).
+Just move away the window obstructing the relevant part of your desktop background, or press a single keystroke to minimize them all (Win+D on Windows&reg;).

   * While trying to incorporate as much information as possible, the design of the images attempts also to elegantly reduce clutter, so you can find what you are looking for on your desktop background, easy.